-Philanthropy: The Roots of the Oregon Country Fair
+Search the Oregon Country Fair

-In 1969, in an orchard outside of Eugene, a benefit was held for the Children’s Community School.
+In November of 1969, in an orchard outside of Eugene, a benefit was held for the Children’s Community School.
 This event, called the Renaissance Fair, grew into the Oregon Country Fair.
 In the decades since, the Fair has been true to its roots in philanthropy and community support.

 The Fair has long held a 501(c)(3) tax-exempt status reflecting and mandating our non-profit purpose.
 Philanthropy is fundamental to the Fair’s ability to host the event and grow, while reinforcing the Fair’s vision for the world and educating the larger community about that vision.
 It helps the Fair extend its sense of community and create harmonious relationships with its neighbors and beyond.
-And philanthropy provides the means to develop programs beyond the Fair event that are consistent with the organization’s non-profit purposes and deeply held values.
+Philanthropy provides the means to develop programs beyond the Fair event that are consistent with the organization’s non-profit purposes and deeply held values.

 In the early years, Fair philanthropy was direct and fitting for the scale of giving.
 Fair family submitted suggestions of organizations to support and the Fair’s profits were distributed among the selected recipients.
 The Fair was a faithful supporter of like-minded cooperative, community-based organizations.
 That spirit has continued throughout the years – and matured as the Fair has matured.